 Residents may also contact DHS to request a review of their means‑tested care fee if there has been a significant change to their financial circumstances and they would be financially disadvantaged in waiting for the quarterly review to be conducted.

 Some residents will have their accommodation costs met in full or in part by the Australian Government, whilst others will need to pay the accommodation price agreed with the provider.

-If the resident is eligible for assistance with their accommodation costs from the Australian Government, DHS will tell them and their provider the amount that they can be asked to to pay based on the outcome of their means test assessment.
+If the resident is eligible for assistance with their accommodation costs from the Australian Government, DHS will tell them and their provider the amount that they can be asked to pay based on the outcome of their means assessment.